SparkPost/heml.io/src/docs/004-elements/007-image.md

 ### Inferring the width

 HEML lets you infer the width from the image file.
-If the image doesn't exist it will fallback to `auto`.
+If you don't want to set the width value manually, `infer` will set it for you.

 ```xml
 <img src="http://example.com/my-image.jpg" alt="my image" infer />